MikeBidinger/Python_Functions/Mouse/README.md

 # Python Functions - [simulate_mouse.py](simulate_mouse.py)

-Standardized functions to save up repetitive work and keep code clean within Python scripting.
+Standardized mouse functions to save up repetitive work and keep code clean within Python scripting.
 These all have basic formats and uses, but they can be customized relatively easily to achieve tailored functionalities.

 > [!NOTE]